munich-quantum-toolkit/syrec/docs/source/SyrecLanguageSemantics.rst

 - The value of every variable with bitwidth :math:`b` is assumed to be an unsigned integer and thus must be in the range :math:`[0, 2^b]`.
 - The maximum supported bitwidth of any variable is equal to 32.
-- Omitting the bitwidth of a variable will cause the bitwidth to be equal to a :doc:`configurable default value <library/Settings>`.
+- If the bitwidth of a variable is not declared then it is assumed to be equal to a :doc:`configurable default value <library/Settings>`.
 - The parameter and variable identifiers must be unique in a SyReC module.
 - Module overloading (i.e., the definition of a module sharing its identifier with another module while the signature [variable type, dimensionality and bitwidth] of their parameters do not match) is supported for all modules whose identifier is not equal to the one of the "main" module.
 However, overloading the implicitly defined main module of a SyReC program is possible.